SkipzXD/Terror-of-Nowhere-Farming-App-/README.md

 ## What it does

-**AFK Helper** — jumps only after you have been still for the idle time during a round, and stops if you die, leave the round, or the round ends.

 **8 Page / Punished Detector** — measures your movement speed in the lobby to identify 8ページ (a 6.50 m/s sideways cap) and パニッシュ (a slow cap) before the round begins.
 Press your check key when you hear the start button, or let